 When the Group is committed to a sale plan involving loss of control of a subsidiary, all of the assets and liabilities of that subsidiary are classified as held for sale when the criteria described above are met, regardless of whether the Group will retain a non-controlling interest in its former subsidiary after the sale.
 When the Group is committed to a sale plan involving disposal of an investment in an associate or, a portion of an investment in an associate, the investment, or the portion of the investment in the associate, that will be disposed of is classified as held for sale when the criteria described above are met.
-The Group then ceases to apply the equity method in relation to the portion that is classified as held for sale continues to be accounted for using the equity method.
+The Group then ceases to apply the equity method in relation to the portion that is classified as held for sale.
+Any retained portion of an investment in an associate that has not been classified as held for sale continues to be accounted for using the equity method.